ovotech/datastore4s/README.md

 `EntityFormat[Person, String]("person-kind")(person => person.name)`

-**NOTE: The Key type cannot be primitive currently due to a compilation error**
+**NOTE: The Key type cannot be primitive currently due to a compilation error.
+To use primitive fields as keys you simply need to make the `KeyType` the object wrapper version of that primitive**

 #### Custom Keys